pan100/php-moodserver/README.md

 - you may have to run console assets:install web --symlink to include the bundle's public assets
 - do not call your user "self", this is reserved in the routes and will show you your reports and they cannot be shared with other because of this.

+NOTE FOR INSTALLATION - NORWEGIAN LANGUAGE FILES FOR FUS USER BUNDLE IN THE "EXTRA SEE README" FOLDER.
+These files are put in the "resources" folder of UserBundle located in vendor/ somewhere.